lkuoch/react-advertisy/README.md

       - Sagas acts a a orchestrator (thin imperative shell) that calls pure functions (services).

-        - This follows the Clean Architecture modelto an extent
+        - This follows the Clean Architecture model to an extent

   ~~- I am a big fan of presentational and container components.~~

   ~~- I know this can be achieved with hooks but with sagas middleware it's easier to compose complex logic both sync and async.~~

   - I can give examples where this paradigm was extremely pivotal to deliver top quality features in a timely manner.

 ## Potential Improvements:

 ~~- Currently Typescript is in charge of transpiling down to es5 syntax.~~

 ~~- This misses out on potential better optimizations present in the babel ecosystem such as bundle size and tree shaking.~~

     ~~- The solution would be just to transpile down to esnext and have a extra stage in webpack to use babel to optimize and tree shake the final produced javascript.~~